htjb/maxsmooth/docs/source/maxsmooth.rst

 -------------------

-This section details the specifics of the built in functions in ``maxsmooth`` including the relevant key word arguments and default parameters for all.
+This section details the specifics of the built in functions in ``maxsmooth`` including the relevant keyword arguments and default parameters for all.
+Where keyword arguments are essential for the functions to run this is stated.

 smooth()
 ~~~~~~~~